Counter-Strike 2: Release

 Following rumors of a Source 2 update for Global Offensive earlier that month, Counter-Strike 2 was officially announced on March 22, 2023, and three videos demonstrating changes made from Global Offensive were released.
 Later that day, a beta version of Counter-Strike 2, known as the "Limited Test", was released to select Global Offensive players.
 Throughout the existence of the Limited Test, new aspects of the game were made available for testing via updates, including upgraded maps, the revised weapon loadout system, and new authoring tools that allow players to design custom maps, weapon skins, and stickers.
 On September 1, 2023, the Limited Test was released to all that purchased Global Offensive before it became free-to-play in 2018 and were active in competitive matchmaking.

 Counter-Strike 2 released to the public on September 27, 2023, replacing Global Offensive on Steam.
 This took Global Offensive down, with the exception of community servers, which are accessible via a "legacy" branch of Global Offensive.
 Several features from Global Offensive were removed, including the "Arms Race" and "Danger Zone" game modes, various multiplayer maps, such as Train and Cache, and all 167 in-game achievements.
-In addition, support for the macOS operating system and older hardware configurations, including DirectX 9 and 32-bit operating systems, was discontinued, with future updates for Counter-Strike 2 being set to release only on 64-bit Windows and Linux systems.
+In addition, support for the macOS operating system and older hardware configurations, including DirectX 9 and 32-bit operating systems, was discontinued, with Counter-Strike 2 being only available on 64-bit Windows and Linux systems.

+Post-release, Valve is supporting Counter-Strike 2 with updates, which add playable content and features to the game, including game modes, maps, and Steam Workshop support, and reworks to existing features, such as the game's animation system; map additions include new, community-developed maps, and revamped versions of Train and Cache.
+Valve also intends to introduce new weapons to Counter-Strike 2 in future updates.

 Monetization

-As with Global Offensive, Counter-Strike 2 employs a free-to-play model; players are able to access the majority of the game's contents without paying an up-front fee, with the exception of the Premier game mode, access to which requires the purchase of a "Prime" status upgrade.
-Players who choose to purchase the Prime upgrade also obtain access to a weekly "care package" drop, which they earn through gaining experience points and leveling up their profile within a Prime-exclusive leveling system.
+As with Global Offensive, Counter-Strike 2 employs a free-to-play model; players are able to access the majority of the game's contents without paying an up-front fee, with the exception of the Premier game mode, access to which requires the purchase of a "Prime Status" upgrade.
+Players who choose to purchase the Prime upgrade also obtain access to a weekly "care package", which they earn via gaining experience points (XP).
 Upon earning a care package, players are presented with four rewards, which can include weapon skins, weapon cases (i.e loot boxes), and graffiti sprays, and must select two of these rewards.
 Additionally, players can acquire cosmetic items through the Steam Community Market or via "The Armory"—a battle pass-style progression system, which allows players to earn "Armory credits" and redeem them in the Armory for various items, including weapon cases, weapon skins, stickers, and weapon charms.